Bobby Fischer: 1992 Spassky rematch

 Before the rematch against Spassky, Fischer had won a training match against Svetozar Gligorić in Sveti Stefan with six wins, one loss, and three draws.

 Later life and death

 Life as an émigré

 After the 1992 match with Spassky, Fischer, now a fugitive, slid back into relative obscurity, taking up residence in Budapest, Hungary, and allegedly having a relationship with young Hungarian chess master Zita Rajcsányi.
 Fischer stated that standard chess was stale and that he now played blitz games of chess variants, such as Chess960.
 He visited the Polgár family in Budapest and analyzed many games with Judit, Zsuzsa, and Zsófia Polgár.
-In 1998 and 1999, he also stayed at the house of young Hungarian grandmaster Peter Leko.
+In 1998 and 1999, he also stayed at the house of the young Hungarian grandmaster Peter Leko.